kg6zvp/clear-aligner/README.md

     - build for Windows: `yarn build:win`
     - build for Mac: `yarn build:mac`
 - Run electron in dev mode: `yarn dev-electron`
+    - Note: `yarn start` _will not work_, due to the presence of platform-specific libraries and the use of main/renderer process IPC.

 ## Rebuilding the template database